ollietiong/degrees/README.md

-# CS50 Introduction to Artificial Intelligence - PSet 1 - Degrees
+# Degrees

 A program that determines how many “degrees of separation” apart two actors are.
-Combining this pset with starting to learn Git and Github.
+Part of the Harvard Intro to Artificial Intelligence PSets

+It uses a breadth-first search algorithm in combination with a Queue Frontier.